 Gandhi advises: “You must be the change you wish to see in the world.”
 Now is the time for innovation.

 If you are sick of the headaches of running a business, remember medicine is a calling.
 Revision your practice.
 Align with your values.
 Simplify and find meaning.

 Here’s my advice for the top five physician morale-busters:

 1) Low reimbursement?
 Drop bad payors and provide cash discounts.
 Lower overhead; you’ll need less revenue: Expensive building?
 Downsize.
 High staff-physician ratio?
 Consider part-time employees; streamline tasks with technology.

 2) Loss of autonomy?
-Limit bureacracy.
+Limit bureaucracy.
 Scrutinize third party contracts and terminate burdensome relationships.
-Say goodbye to middlemen who undermine your ability to care for pateints.
+Say goodbye to middlemen who undermine your ability to care for patients.
 It may be difficult–like leaving an abusive marriage–but I promise you’ll never look back.